piukhq/ios-bink-payments/Sources/BinkPayments/BinkPayments.docc/GettingStarted.md

 ## Initialisation

-The Bink Payments SDK provides the functionality to scan and/or manually add payment cards.
-The SDK provides a manager ``BinkPaymentsManager`` where you can configute the SDK and pass the necessary parameters to make the SDK work.
+The Bink Payments SDK provides the functionality to scan and/or manually add payment cards as well as adding loyalty cards.
+The SDK provides a manager ``BinkPaymentsManager`` where you can configute the SDK and pass the necessary parameters for proper inialisation.

-The first step would be to call the method ``BinkPaymentsManager/configure(token:refreshToken:environmentKey:configuration:email:isDebug:)`` on your app initialization:
+The first step would be to call the method ``BinkPaymentsManager/configure(environmentKey:configuration:email:isDebug:)`` on your app initialization:
 ```swift
 BinkPaymentsManager.shared.configure(
 environmentKey: "unique env key",